 Mobile first answered that need, by accommodating desktop computing in a way that fits the flexible work style of the mobile and smartphone era.
 As the name states, it designs the online experience for mobile before designing it for the desktop: a real change in paradigm.
 First an issue for B2C businesses who have to adjust to permanently changing consumers habit, it has reached the more defined, traditional working-style professional world, and B2B companies are increasingly moving towards mobile first – or at least, “mobile too”.

 That is a trend that also came to the business intelligence world.
 Today, with solutions like datapine’s, you can take your data everywhere you go and work with it flawlessly.
+Data analysis tools have made the mobility possible, accessing data in real time, and providing insights while on-the-go.
 We know that modern businesses are not restricted to the physical limits of an office and the opportunity to access and work on your analytics whenever and wherever comes in handy.
-Digital nomadism is not just for hipster bloggers travelling the world – mobile BI accompanies you with its flexibility and ease of use, whichever device you chose to work with.
+Digital nomadism is not just for hipster bloggers traveling the world – mobile BI accompanies you with its flexibility and ease of use, whichever device you chose to work with.

-2018 holds a lot of exciting tech innovations in store, that we don’t know about yet.
-We can however sum up here the 10 IT and tech buzzwords that we believe will be abundantly discussed in the coming year:
+2019 holds a lot of exciting tech innovations in store, that we don’t know about yet.
+We can, however, sum up here the 10 IT and tech buzzwords that we believe will be abundantly discussed in the coming year:

 - Artificial Intelligence (AI)